-The Compensation Committee is composed of three directors: Ms. O'Brien, Mr. Haghighat and Dr. Sherwin.
+The Compensation Committee is composed of three directors: Ms. O'Brien, Mr. Karbe and Dr. Sherwin.
 The chair of our compensation committee is Ms. O'Brien.
-The Compensation Committee met seven times during the fiscal year.
+Mr. Haghighat served on the Compensation Committee until March 5, 2020.
+The Compensation Committee met six times during the fiscal year.
 The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at http://investors.aduro.com/phoenix.zhtml?c=242043&p=irol-govhighlights.